Robostorm/Website/docs/projects/3dprinting.md

 ### The Original Nametag System

-The server to collect and print the nametags has benn revised many times since it's initial release.
-The one used for the first fair we did nametags was based off a Java Tomcat server, and worked reasonably well.
-Unfortunatly, it began to have issues crashing, printing nametags twice, and other issues.
+The server to collect and print the nametags has been revised many times since it's initial release.
+The one used for the first fair we did nametags was based off a Java Tomcat server and worked reasonably well.
+Unfortunately, it began to have issues crashing, printing nametags twice, and other issues.
 The member that wrote it was leaving the club the year after, and no one else wanted to try and fix it.

 ### The Second Nametag System

 ![Input Page](img/nametagpretty.png)
 ![Manager Page](img/nametagmanager.png)

 The [second version](https://github.com/Robostorm/Nametag-Auto-Printing) was then written from scratch in the Go language by another member, trying to make it as bulletproof as possible.
 It got an initial test run at the Maker Day that the club participated in during the spring, allowing a full test before the fair.
-After some final modifications, it was used at the fair to print to all of the five printers there, and worked great.
+After some final modifications, it was used at the fair to print to all of the five printers there and worked great.
 It never crashed, printed each nametag only once, and did everything it was supposed to.